-The Dual Degree in Nursing (DDN) program at the University of Rochester is a four-and-a-half year, ten-semester program in which you would complete both a Bachelor of Arts or Science at the College, and a Bachelor of Science in Nursing at the School of Nursing (SON).
+The Dual Degree in Nursing (DDN) program at the University of Rochester is a four-and-a-half year, ten-semester program in which you complete both a bachelor of arts or science at the College, and a bachelor of science in nursing at the University’s School of Nursing (SON).

-Transition to the Accelerated Bachelor’s Program for Non-Nurses (ABPNN) at the SON, where you’ll complete the requirements for the Bachelor of Science in Nursing in the following winter, summer, and fall semesters.
+Semesters eight to ten: Transition to the accelerated bachelor’s program for non-nurses (ABPNN) at SON, where you’ll complete the requirements for the bachelor of science in nursing in the following winter, summer, and fall semesters.

-- Human Anatomy and Physiology I & II
+- Human anatomy and Physiology I and II

-- Developmental Psychology (also called Growth & Development)
+- Developmental psychology (also called growth and development)

 School of Nursing